 #4 Failing To Accept The Truth

 There is nothing wrong with feeling that the result of an investigation is incorrect.
 You have the right to ask to have it done again, or even by another party, but facts are facts.
-Rather than repeatedly hunting for the same results, consider the findings and allow your team to regroup on a new strategy.
+Rather than repeatedly hunting for the same results, consider the findings.
+Allow your team to regroup on a new strategy.

 #5 Having To Be Right